-Noël M. Kerr received a B.S.N. from San Jose State University in 1983 and an M.N. in Medical-Surgical Nursing from U.C.L.A. in 1991.
-In 2008, she received a Certificate in Health Informatics from the College of Applied Health Sciences at the University of Illinois at Chicago.
+Noël M. Kerr received her B.S.N. from San Jose State University in 1983 and her M.N. in Medical-Surgical Nursing from U.C.L.A. in 1991.
 She earned her PhD in Nursing at Rutgers, the State University of New Jersey in 2011.

 Honors & Memberships

-Dr. Kerr is a member of the Academy of Medical-Surgical Nurses (AMSN), the Midwest Nursing Research Society (MNRS), ANIA-CARING, and the Honor Society of Nursing, Sigma Theta Tau International (STTI).
+Dr. Kerr is a member of the Academy of Medical-Surgical Nurses (AMSN), the Midwest Nursing Research Society (MNRS), and the Honor Society of Nursing, Sigma Theta Tau International (STTI).
 She has led or been an active member on multiple AMSN National Task Forces and Committees and served on the AMSN Board of Directors from 2003 – 2006.
-Dr. Kerr also served on the Editorial Board for MEDSURG Nursing: the Journal of Adult Health from 2006 through 2011.
-She received the Qualitative Research Section Dissertation Award from the Midwestern Nursing Research Society in April 2012.
+Dr. Kerr also served on the Editorial Board for MEDSURG Nursing: The Journal of Adult Health from 2006 through 2011, and has served on the Manuscript Review Panel for that journal since 2012.